padok-team/burrito/docs/getting-started.md

 kind: TerraformRepository
 metadata:
   name: burrito
-  namespace: burrito
+  namespace: <tenant-namespace>
 spec:
   repository:
-    url: <https_or_ssh_repository_url>
+    url: <https-or-ssh-repository-url>
     secretName: burrito-repo
 ```

 !!! info
 You can also connect to a public repository by omitting `spec.repository.secretName` in your `TerraformRepository` definition.

 ## 3. Synchronize a terraform layer